ahemavathy/Powerpoint/WebAPI/README_WebAPI.md

 ```

 ## 🧪 Testing

+### Interactive Testing
 - **Swagger UI**: http://localhost:5000 (interactive API documentation)
 - **Health Check**: http://localhost:5000/api/presentation/health

+### Automated Testing
-- **Unit Tests**: Can be added in a separate test project
+- Unit tests can be added in a separate test project
+- Integration tests can use the provided client examples

+## 📋 Requirements

+- .NET 8.0 SDK
+- Windows (for System.Drawing.Common image processing)
+- Sufficient disk space for generated presentations and uploaded images

 ## 🔍 Troubleshooting

 **Common Issues:**
-1. **Port already in use**: Change the port in `launchSettings.json`
+1. **Port already in use**: Change the port in `WebAPI/Properties/launchSettings.json`
 2. **Permission errors**: Ensure the service has write permissions to the output directories
-3. **Image files not found**: Place images in the `Images/` directory or use absolute paths
+3. **Image files not found**: Upload images via the API or place them in the `WebAPI/Images/` directory
 4. **CORS errors**: Configure CORS settings for your specific domain in production
+5. **Build errors**: Ensure .NET 8.0 SDK is installed and all NuGet packages are restored

+**Debug Steps:**
-**Logs**: Check console output for detailed error messages and request logging.
+1. Check console output for detailed error messages

-Now you can call the PowerPoint Generator from any web application or system that supports HTTP requests! 🎉
+2. Verify the health endpoint is responding
+3. Check file permissions on output directories
+4. Validate JSON format in requests

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests if applicable
+5. Submit a pull request

+## 📄 License

+This project is available under the MIT License.
+See the LICENSE file for more details.

+---

+**Ready to generate PowerPoint presentations from any application! 🎉**